 North Main Street, Wexford

-North Main Street is a part of Wexford’s town centre.
-It starts at the end of Selskar Street at the north of the town before joining up with South Main Street at the top of Anne Street.
-It also cuts through Wexford’s historic Bullring.
+North Main Street is part of Wexford Town centre.
+It starts at the end of Selskar Street in the north of the town before joining South Main Street at the top of Anne Street.
+It also cuts through the town’s historic Bullring.

 North Main Street, Wexford